AoM-lite/SuperMemoVim/README.md

 Download the zip; unzip it and open vim.ahk to use.
 Make sure you've installed [AutoHotKey](https://www.autohotkey.com/) first.
 I create a `supermemovim.ahk` shortcut and put it into the Windows Startup folder for convenience.

+_The following are all from the original README._

 ## Other Options

 | Option                 | Description                                                                                                                                                                            | Default |